psalaets/line-length/index.md

 # {{title}}

-This bookmarklet analyzes line lengths in a dom element.
+This bookmarklet measures lengths of text on a page.

 ## Install